 The second group, called "New Areas," includes all areas with fixed-guideway systems at least seven years old that are not "Old Areas."
 New Areas first became eligible for Fixed-Guideway Modernization funds under ISTEA in 1992.
-The FY 2006 Fixed-Guideway Modernization apportionment included 48 new areas.
+The FY 2012 Fixed-Guideway Modernization apportionment included 51 new areas.

 Fixed-Guideway Modernization Formula Funds Distribution Method: Funds are apportioned through a seventier formula.
 The tiers are funded in order in the appropriations process; any shortfall below authorized levels would be taken from the seventh tier first, then from the sixth tier, and then from subsequent tiers in reverse numerical order.
-Under SAFETEA-LU Fixed-Guideway Modernization funds decline from 40 percent of 49 USC 5309 Capital Investment appropriations in FY 2005 to 37.43 percent in FY 2006 and 37.37 percent in FY 2009.
+Under SAFETEA-LU Fixed-Guideway Modernization funds decline from 39.08 percent of 49 USC 5309 Capital Investment authorizations in FY 2005 to 37.43 percent in FY 2006 and 37.37 percent in FY 2009.
+In FY 2012 Fixed-Guideway Modernization is 36.18 percent of 49 USC 5307 authorized funds.